soniacweb/workdeck/README.md

 ## Defining the model in model.js

-We quickly learnt models are fundamental in Sequalize and initialised 3 to represent our tables in our database.
+We quickly learnt models are fundamental in Sequelize and initialised 3 to represent our tables in our database.
 It's represented by classes that extends Model.
 This format only requires us to extend from the Sequelize class Model as a method of inheritance.
-The addition of an `init` method defines the table columns and their types, while the `options` setting sets the`timestamps: false` to avoid a `created_at` column appearing.
+The addition of an `init` method defines the table columns and their types, while the `options` setting sets the `timestamps: false` to avoid a `created_at` column appearing.

 Below is an exerpt of the `Project` model: